Uninett/Howitz/README.rst

 Valid sorting methods are:

 * *default* - Unchanged order in which Zino server sends events (by ID ascending).
 * *lasttrans* - Newest transaction first, all IGNORED at the bottom.
-Default sorting in curitz, and the one used in SSC.
+Default sorting in curitz.

 * *severity* - Events of same color grouped together.
 The most severe (red) at the top and ignored at the bottom.
 Existing method in Ritz TK, but it is called 'default' there.
 * *down-rev* - Shortest/none downtime first.
 Identical to an existing method in Ritz TK.